Continuing Education Activity

 Some evidence suggests that smoking may be protective but so far no one has been able to confirm a direct relationship between the two.

 Worldwide, the highest incidence and prevalence of inflammatory bowel diseases are seen in Northern Europe and North America.
 Inflammatory bowel disease is closely linked to a westernized environment and lifestyle.
 Ulcerative colitis has an incidence of 9 to 20 cases per 100,000 persons per year.
 Its prevalence is 156 to 291 cases per 100,000 persons per year.
 Compared to Crohn disease, ulcerative colitis has a greater prevalence in adults.
-When considering the pediatric population; however, ulcerative colitis is less prevalent that Crohn disease.
+When considering the pediatric population; however, ulcerative colitis is less prevalent than Crohn disease.

 There is also an association of inflammatory bowel disease with the removal of an inflamed appendix.
 Appendectomy before the age of twenty is associated with a decreased incidence of ulcerative colitis; whereas the opposite is true for Crohn disease.
 In fact, appendectomy has been shown to reduce the risk of developing ulcerative colitis by 69%.